Skip to main content

 Tree Debris Removal

-Routine Trimming - During normal trimming projects, our contractors will remove and/or chip the tree limbs and debris from member property.
+Routine Trimming - During normal trimming projects, United contractors will remove and/or chip the tree limbs and debris from member property unless otherwise requested.

 Emergency Trimming - United does not remove tree debris caused by a storm or emergency situation.
 Crews may need to cut broken and uprooted trees to make repairs to our lines, but it is the responsibility of the property owner to remove the tree debris.